hknd23/idcempy/README.md

 <p align="center">
    <img src="https://github.com/hknd23/idcempy/blob/main/graphics/ziopc_ordered_gender_0214.png" width="500" height="300" />
    <br>
-   <em>Fig. 2: Effect of Gender on Tobacco Consumption</em>
+   <em>Fig. 2: Margina Effect of Gender on Self-Reported Tobacco Consumption</em>
 </p>

 Module `zmiopc` also provides the function `vuong_opiopc` that employs the Vuong test stastic to compare the performace of the standard OP model (also available through `opmod`) versus the ZIOPC model and also the OP versus ZIOP model.
 The Vuong statistics from comparing the OP and the ZIOPC model is given by,

 ```python
 op_tob = zmiopc.opmod(data, X, Y)